Miriam Neureuther: First individual World Cup victory (2012–13 season)

 Gössner lost 10 kilograms during the summer, in an effort to regain her outstanding skiing pace.
 At the beginning of the 2012–13 season, she was once again able to set the fastest course times.
 At the third World Cup stop in Pokljuka, Slovenia, Gössner finished all three races on the podium.
 She missed her first individual victory by 2.0 seconds in the sprint, before claiming her maiden World Cup win in the following pursuit, despite a total of five penalty loops.
 She ended her weekend with another second place in the Pokljuka mass start.

 After the Christmas break, Gössner claimed her second World Cup win in the Oberhof sprint race.
 She also came third with the German relay team in the Oberhof women's relay.
 One week later, she won her second sprint race in a row in Ruhpolding.
 At the last World Cup stage before the world championships, Gössner missed seven out of ten targets in the Antholz sprint, finishing in 62nd place.
 It was the second worst result of her career, which also meant she failed to qualify for the subsequent pursuit.
 However, two days later in the last event before the 2013 Biathlon World Championships she was part of Germany's winning relay team.
 At the Biathlon Worlds themselves, she failed to secure a medal, with her best finishes being a pair of sixth places in the sprint and the mass start.
 Subsequently, she also narrowly missed out on a medal at the 2013 Nordic Worlds in Val di Fiemme, her first cross-country appearance since the 2010 Olympics, where she finished fourth in the 10km freestyle, half a second behind bronze medallist Yuliya Chekalyova.

 Injury, drop in form and focus on cross-country

-Following her 2012-13 season, Gössner suffered a back injury in a cycling accident, which kept her out of the 2014 Winter Olympics in Sochi.
+Following her 2012–13 season, Gössner suffered a back injury in a cycling accident, which kept her out of the 2014 Winter Olympics in Sochi.
 The injury contributed to a loss of form in biathlon over the next few seasons.
 After taking time out of competition due to the birth of her daughter, in May 2018 she was named by the German Ski Association as a member of their third-tier cross-country ski team: earlier that year she had stated that if she would return to racing she would do so in cross-country, rather than biathlon, as she felt she was no longer able to shoot error-free.

+Positions and engagement

+Neureuther and Kim Bui hosted the german documentary movie Hungern für Gold (2023; en.: Starving for gold).
+Both talked about their own eating disorders and interviewed other athletes like ski jumpers Sven Hannawald and Maren Lundby.

+In 2024 Neureuther criticized FIS-president Johan Eliasch for the schedules in professional winter sport.
+She also offered doubts about the current possibilities for female athletes with children to compete.